 Texas Compliance with the SO2 NAAQS

-In April 2012, Texas recommended to the EPA that Dallas, Ellis, El Paso, Galveston, Gregg, Harris, Jefferson, Kaufman, McLennan, and Nueces Counties be designated attainment for the 2010 SO2 standard; and all remaining counties be designated unclassifiable.
-Texas' recommendation was based on 2011 design values for the state's existing SO2 regulatory monitors.
+In April 2012, Texas submitted a revised recommendation to the EPA that Dallas, Ellis, El Paso, Galveston, Gregg, Harris, Jefferson, Kaufman, McLennan, and Nueces Counties be designated attainment for the 2010 SO2 standard; and all remaining counties be designated unclassifiable.
+Texas' revised recommendation was based on 2011 design values for the state's existing SO2 regulatory monitors.

 On August 5, 2013, the EPA published final nonattainment area designations for areas with 2009 through 2011 monitoring data indicating violations of the one-hour SO2 standard (78 FR 47191) .
 No areas of Texas were designated.